djplaner/blog/docs/about-2/index.md

 ---

+A retired Gen-X academic, educator, and technologist trying to figure out what he will be in retirement.

 ## Now

-2024 saw the passing of my father and the realisation that the education systems in which I might work and what I wanted to offer were no longer a good match.
+2024 saw the passing of my father and the realisation that the requirements of the education systems in which I might work and what I wanted to offer were no longer aligned.
 A good time to retire and figure out what's next.
 For now that involves the odd bit of tinkering with technology (e.g. [setting up this blog](../2025/05/23/a-new-day/index.md)) and bush [regeneration](https://djon.es/memex/sense/landscape-garden/regeneration.html).

 ## The past